polkadot-fellows/xcm-format/README.md

 Kind: *Instruction*

 ## **6** Universal Asset Identifiers

-*Note on versioning:* This describes the `MultiAsset` as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
+*Note on versioning:* This describes the `MultiAsset` (and associates) as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
 If it is necessary to form a `MultiAsset` value is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedMultiAsset` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.

 ### Description